FabricMC/fabric-docs/versions/1.21.11/develop/class-tweakers/index.md

 ::: warning

-Class tweakers are not specific to a given Minecraft version, but are only available starting from Fabric Loader 0.18.0, and may only target Vanilla Minecraft classes.
+Class tweakers are not specific to a given Minecraft version, but are only available starting from Fabric Loader 0.18.0 and Loom 1.12, and may only target Vanilla Minecraft classes.

 :::